Exploring Southern Africa

 Day 1 – 2 — Depart U.S., Arrive Johannesburg

 Depart U.S. for Johannesburg, South Africa.
 Arrive in Johannesburg today and transfer to your hotel in the suburb of Rosebank.
 As guests’ arrival times may vary greatly, no group activities or meals are planned.
 Dinner tonight is on your own.

 A full day of touring begins in Soweto, the largest black city in Africa and where the seeds of South African freedom took root.
-Here visit Nelson Mandela’s home, now a museum, and the Hector Pieterson Memorial.
-Then travel to the South African capital of Pretoria, where you see the imposing Voortrekker Monument.
-Tonight enjoy a welcome dinner.
-(B,D)
+Here visit Nelson Mandela’s home, now a museum, and the Hector Pieterson Memorial and Museum where we learn about apartheid and the Soweto uprising of 1976.
+(B,L,D)

 Day 4 — Johannesburg, Victoria Falls, Zimbabwe

 Fly this morning to Victoria Falls, first “discovered” by explorer David Livingstone and claimed for Great Britain’s Queen Victoria in 1855.
 With its 300-foot-deep gorge and thundering spray, “Vic” Falls is a wonder of the natural world.
 This afternoon experience it on a guided walk.
 (B,D)

 Day 5 — Victoria Falls